More than 1020 in number, our alumni, having been helped by us, go on to help many others. This is the story of a few people making a big difference.

 MANY OF OUR ALUMNI CONTRIBUTE DIRECTLY TO THE EDUCATION OF OTHER PESTALOZZIWORLD STUDENTS BY

-Sadikshya is a 19 year old Nepalese alumna of PestalozziWorld, who went to the Convent of Jesus and Mary in Dehradun, India for her schooling while living at the Asian Village, Dehradun.
-She has now returned to Nepal after completing her International Baccalaureate studies in India.
-During this gap year, she has been teaching primary school children on a voluntary basis, and working voluntarily for the Nepal Foundation and the Asian Village in Dehradun, fundraising for these Trusts and monitoring and teaching the students supported by them.
+Sadikshya is a Nepalese alumna of PestalozziWorld, who went to the Convent of Jesus and Mary in Dehradun, India for her schooling while living at the Asian Village, Dehradun.
+She returned to Nepal after completing her International Baccalaureate studies in India for a gap year during which she taught primary school children on a voluntary basis, and working voluntarily for the Nepal Foundation and the Asian Village in Dehradun.
+She fundraised for these Trusts and monitored and taught the students.

 To Sadikshya Bhattarai, the concept of the circle of success is the most important thing.
 “We get education, then we grow up, we give education,” she explains.

-Kannika, a Thai PestalozziWorld alumna, is 22 years old and completed her schooling in Thailand, supported by the Thai Pestalozzi Foundation (TPF), after which she went on to complete her International Baccalaureate at the Mahindra United World College, India.
-She has recently graduated from St. Olaf College in USA, securing a BA in Environmental Studies.
-Currently, she is self-sufficient enough to take care of all the expenses in her parental home, including the medical expenses and care of her mother, who has multiple sclerosis.
+Kannika, a Thai PestalozziWorld alumna, completed her schooling in Thailand, supported by the Thai Pestalozzi Foundation (TPF), after which she went on to complete her International Baccalaureate at the Mahindra United World College, India.
+She has graduated from St. Olaf College in USA in 2014, securing a BA in Environmental Studies.
+Since 2014 she has been back in Thailand working as a Farm Educator for Traidhos Three-Generation Community for Learning.
+She takes care of all the expenses in her parental home, including the medical expenses and care of her mother, who has multiple sclerosis.

-Charity is a nineteen year old Malawian alumna.
-She was a PestalozziWorld student from 2007 to 2010 and is now studying Business Administration at the University of Malawi.
+Charity is a Malawian alumna.
+She was a PestalozziWorld student from 2007 to 2010 and has recently completed a degree in Business Administration at the University of Malawi.
 That ‘we can always share the little we have with others and it starts now’ is what Charity Kasiya considers to be the most important thing she has learnt from PestalozziWorld.

 Keep in touch!